 Ideally, this should be led by the US and Russia and done in conjunction with other nuclear weapon states, but in the absence of such leadership the UK could act alone.
 Is it willing to do so?
 The UK should lead an effort to develop a Europe-wide—including Russia—understanding of the risks to stability inherent in the emergence of new technology.
-Pending improved US-Russia relations, European countries need to prepare and advocate practical proposals about how to include these new technologies and weapons systems into the existing arms control, confidence-building instruments or to develop new ones dedicated to these technologies and systems; they are terrifying.
+Pending improved US-Russia relations, European countries need to prepare and advocate practical proposals about how to include these new technologies and weapons systems in the existing arms control, confidence-building instruments or to develop new ones dedicated to these technologies and systems; they are terrifying.
 I note that the UK response to this report, which I welcome, admits for the first time that the Government recognise the possibility of cybersecurity threats to nuclear deterrence.

 I have very real concerns on the cyber issue.
 As we construct the Dreadnought class, one needs to look down to the SMEs providing equipment.
 Proper attention is not being paid at the moment to the possibility of trojans and other things being placed within systems that are fitted in the submarine.
 More work needs to be done on this.
 Just as the noble Lord, Lord Judd, went out waving, he asked me to stress that he is worried that more nations than ever are thinking that nuclear weapons can be used for war fighting.
 This is a terrible thing to be occurring.